Velocity: Relative velocity

 Similarly, the relative velocity of object B moving with velocity w, relative to object A moving with velocity v is:

 Usually, the inertial frame chosen is that in which the latter of the two mentioned objects is in rest.

+In Newtonian mechanics, the relative velocity is independent of the chosen inertial reference frame.
+This is not the case anymore with special relativity in which velocities depend on the choice of reference frame.

 Scalar velocities

 In the one-dimensional case, the velocities are scalars and the equation is either: